<!--

 const keyInfo = await precompile.getKey(account, keyId);

-// Check remaining spending limit for a token
+// Check remaining spending limit and current period end for a token

 // Get which key signed current transaction (callable from contracts)